-In case the airline loses your luggage: Anyone that has traveled has felt the unique kind of relief that immerses your body when you see your suitcase casually rotating on the baggage carousel, coming back like a loyal pet.
+In case the airline loses your luggage: Anyone who has traveled has felt the unique relief that immerses your body when you see your suitcase casually rotating on the baggage carousel, coming back like a loyal pet.

 Now if this happens to you, there are some important tips to know that will really help you!

 The sticker or piece of cardboard you got when you checked your bag is the most important part of this process.
 Please take a picture of it when you check-in at your departure airport.
 When you contact customer service, you’ll need that number.

 The carrier responsible for your missing bag is the one that flew you to your final destination.
 Their baggage-claims office is somewhere near the luggage carousel that just betrayed you.

 3. Be Detailed and take a picture of your bag before you check it in:

 Know the exact description of your bag (a picture helps), and double-check the report to make sure all of the information for your departure, arrival, and connecting flights are correct.
 “Duh,” right?